lablup/raftify/README.md

 Great thanks to all the relevant developers.

 - [tikv/raft-rs](https://github.com/tikv/raft-rs) - Raft distributed consensus algorithm implemented using in this lib under the hood.
-- [ritelabs/riteraft](https://github.com/ritelabs/riteraft) - A raft framework, for regular people.
+- [ritelabs/riteraft](https://github.com/ritelabs/riteraft) - A raft framework, for regular people. raftify was forked from this lib.
-- [lablup/rraft-py](https://github.com/lablup/rraft-py) - Unofficial Python Binding of the *tikv/raft-rs*.